Lapin0t/phd-manuscript/main/07_nf_bisim.typ

       [k_1, k_2] := de("from") th [de("into") th k_1, de("into") th k_2] $)
 ] <rem-nf-unary>

 Given a language machine with renamings, we now construct the strategy associated to any given language configuration.
+Once again, it is merely a simplified version of the OGS machine strategy:
+#tom[attention, est-ce qu'il ne faudrait pas préciser que c'est une
-Once again, it is merely a simplified version of the OGS machine strategy: it proceeds by evaluating the current language configuration to compute the next move, and using the application map to respond to queries.
+simplification de la version simple?
+Histoire d'éviter de faire peur pour pas grand-chose…] it proceeds by evaluating the current language configuration to compute the next move, and using the application map to respond to queries.

 #definition[NF Strategy][
   Given a language machine $M cl ogs.machine th O th V th C$ with renamings,